ismyaki/ismyaki/README.md

+Hey there 👋,
-## 👋 Hi, I'm Aki!
+I'm Aki!
 I am a Mobile Developer of web.
 I love learing new technology and skills of mobile, I writting articles about technology of program I leanrned on my website(https://akiwang.com)😸.

 ## 🧠 That I know and use
 ### 📚 Langues and Frameworks